williamlines/golden-square-makers/projects/README.md

 > I would like to see an itemised receipt with a grand total.

 This next one will involve you doing some mocking.
-If you didn't pick that path in the challenges, review [this video](...) when you get to the random part.
+If you didn't pick that path in the challenges, review [this video](...) :construction: when you get to the random part.

 > As a takeaway owner
 > So that I can get customer loyalty